UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can you clean and reuse a carbon filter?

 Generally, you cannot clean and reuse a carbon filter.
-Once the microscopic pores are filled with contaminants, they cannot be cleared out at home.
-Rinsing the filter might remove outer sediment, but it will not restore the adsorption capability of the internal pores.
+Once the microscopic pores are completely filled with chemical contaminants, they cannot be cleared out at home.
+Rinsing the filter might remove outer sediment, but it will not restore the chemical adsorption capability of the internal pores.

 Do carbon filters remove fluoride?

 Standard carbon filters typically do not remove fluoride effectively.
-If removing fluoride is a priority for you, you will likely need a specialized filtration system, such as a bone char filter or a reverse osmosis unit.
+If removing fluoride is a priority for you, you will likely need a specialized filtration system, such as an activated alumina filter or a reverse osmosis unit.

 Why do I see black specks in my water?

-Those black specks are harmless loose carbon dust from the manufacturing process.
-This is common with new filters.
-You can usually eliminate them by flushing the filter with cold water for a few seconds before using it for the first time.
+Those black specks are harmless loose carbon dust leftover from the manufacturing process.
+This is extremely common with new filters.
+You can usually eliminate them by flushing the new filter with cold water for a few minutes before using it for the very first time.

 About the Author